simeononsecurity/simeononsecurity.ch/content/guides/docker-image-optimization-tips/index.en.md

 - **Select the Right Base Image**: Begin your optimization journey by choosing a suitable base image.
 Options like Alpine Linux, Ubuntu, and Debian offer various trade-offs between size and compatibility.
 Tailor your choice to your application's specific needs.

 - **Leverage Multi-Stage Builds**: Divide the image creation process into distinct stages - build and run.
-This segregation empowers you to craft lean images by eliminating unnecessary build artifacts, ultimately leading to a smaller image footprint.
+This segregation helps you to craft lean images by eliminating unnecessary build artifacts, ultimately leading to a smaller image footprint.

-- **Consolidate RUN Commands**: Streamline your Dockerfile by merging related `RUN` commands.
+- **Consolidate RUN Commands**: simplify your Dockerfile by merging related `RUN` commands.
 This reduces the number of image layers, resulting in a more compact image and improved efficiency.

 - **Squash Image Layers**: Use tools like `docker-squash` to merge multiple image layers into one.
 This eliminates redundant files and optimizes legacy images, reducing overall image size.